If you're looking for ways to tighten up your monthly budget, there's an unexpected place to look: Your garage.

 - Speed: The faster you drive, the more fuel your vehicle burns up.
 This includes how fast you accelerate as well.

-- Idle: Keeping your car warm or cool, queuing for a ride or waiting to pick up your child from soccer practice can all reduce your vehicle's fuel economy.
+- Idle: Keeping the car warm or cool, driving or waiting to pick up your child from soccer practice can all reduce your vehicle's fuel economy.

 - Fast travel: A quick drive to the supermarket on Monday.
 Stay at the bank on Wednesday.
 While it may be convenient to run these cases one at a time, it can wreak havoc on your fuel economy.
 Fast, short journeys like this from a "cold start" eat up fuel, as your engine needs to be warmed up before it can run efficiently.